rafalkopryk/workflow-camunda-sample/Camunda/Camunda.Client/readme.md

 - AutoComplete: Indicates if the job should be auto-completed.
 - TenatIds: Tenant IDs.
 - PoolingMaxJobsToActivate: Maximum jobs to activate in one polling.
 - PoolingRequestTimeoutInMs: Timeout for the polling request in milliseconds.
-The request will be completed when at least one job is activated or after the requestTimeout (in ms).
+> The request will be completed when at least one job is activated or after the requestTimeout (in ms).
-  - if the requestTimeout = 0, a default timeout is used.
+>  - if the requestTimeout = 0, a default timeout is used.
-  - if the requestTimeout < 0, long polling is disabled and the request is completed immediately, even when no job is activated.
+>  - if the requestTimeout < 0, long polling is disabled and the request is completed immediately, even when no job is activated.
 - PoolingDelayInMs: Delay between polling attempts in milliseconds.
 - UseStream: Indicates if streaming should be used.
 - StreamTimeoutInSec: Timeout for the stream in seconds.

-WARMING!!!
+> [!WARNING]
-Even with streaming enabled, job workers still poll the cluster for jobs.
+> Even with streaming enabled, job workers still poll the cluster for jobs.
 Due to implementation constraints https://docs.camunda.io/docs/apis-tools/java-client/job-worker/#backfilling.

+> [!NOTE]
-For UseStream = true recomends set pooling fields:
+> For UseStream = true recomends set pooling fields:
-- PoolingRequestTimeoutInMs: -1
+> - PoolingRequestTimeoutInMs: -1
-- PoolingDelayInMs: 10_000
+> - PoolingDelayInMs: 10_000

 ### Auto-completing jobs
 By default, the autoComplete attribute is set to true for any job worker.